romitg2/cal-sync/README.md

 ```
 npm run dev
 ```
-- it will start docker container of postgres. you can configure database variables in `scripts/start.sh`
+- it will start postgres docker container. you can configure database variables in `scripts/start.sh`

 # cal-sync